wchesley/The-Notebook/School/Busines Law/BusinessLawNotes.md

     - disqualification

 ## Tortios Conduct
-* Tort
+- Tort
     - Civial wrong (other than breach of contract)
     - Intentional
     - Negligence
     - Strict liability
-* Remedies
+- Remedies
     - Compensatory Damages (money) (compensation)
-    - Punitive damages (exemplary damages)  punishment (ie. mcdonalds hot coffee case, they had 200 prev people report overheated coffee)
+    - Punitive damages (exemplary damages)  punishment (ie. mcdonalds hot coffee case, they had 200 prev people report overheated coffee, they did nothing to fix it.
+Old lady had 3rd degree burns all over, had to have reconstructive surgery, she originally wanted only enough to cover her medical expenses.
+McDonald's offered like $800? something really small and ludicrous.
+This was taken before a jury who saught to punish McDonalds for their blatent misdeeds and awarded something like 3mill?  )

 ## Sanctions for breach of contract
-* Breach of contract
+- Breach of contract
     - failure to perform contractual promise.
-* Remedies
+- Remedies
     - Damages (money)
     - Compensatory
     - Consequential
     - Specific performance

 ## Corporations
-* Businesses chartered by the state to do business as a legal person.
+- Businesses chartered by the state to do business as a legal person.
-* owned by shareholders.
+- owned by shareholders.
-* Board of directors runs the business
+- Board of directors runs the business
-* Managers are in charge of day-to-day business operations.
+- Managers are in charge of day-to-day business operations.

 ## Specific sense of Corporate governance
-* Legal relationship between
+- Legal relationship between
     - coroporate agents &
     - shareholders of the corporation
-* Value of corporations will be destroyed if managers abuse their control of resources for personal benefits.
+- Value of corporations will be destroyed if managers abuse their control of resources for personal benefits.

 # Chapter 2 Ethics